abdul-abdi/vibeui/README.md

 ### Exploring Features

 1. Scroll through the main page (`/`) to see different component examples under the current vibe.
-2. Use the theme toggle (if available) to switch between light and dark modes (`next-themes`).
-3. Resize your browser to test responsive behavior built with Tailwind CSS.
+3. Resize your browser to test responsive behavior.

 ## 🛠️ Technologies Used